dputhier/pygtftk/docs/source/ologram.rst

 .. code-block:: bash

   gtftk ologram -z -c simple_07.chromInfo -p simple_07_peaks.bed     # The query (-p) is the file to compare against.
     --more-bed simple_07_peaks.1.bed simple_07_peaks.2.bed           # List of BED files giving the region sets to compare with.
-    # --more-bed `ls -d ./data/*`                                    # This example line would work instead if all your files are in the 'data' subdirectory
+TIP: You can use  --more-bed `ls -d ./data/*` if all your files are in the 'data' subdirectory
     -o results --force-chrom-peak --force-chrom-more-bed
     -V 3 -k 8 -mn 10 -ms 10                                          # Verbosity, threads, number and size of minibatches
     --more-bed-multiple-overlap                                      # Toggle the computation of multiple overlaps on the --more-bed
+    --exact                                                          # OPTIONAL ARGUMENT.
+If present, an observation of A+B+C will not count as an observation of A+B.
     --multiple-overlap-max-number-of-combinations 10                 # OPTIONAL ARGUMENT.
 Use MODL to restrict to this many combinations.
     --multiple-overlap-target-combi-size 3                           # OPTIONAL ARGUMENT.
 Combis mined longer than this size will not be shown.
     --multiple-overlap-custom-combis test_combis.txt                 # OPTIONAL ARGUMENT.
 Will bypass the selection by the previous two arguments and work only on the combinations defined in this file.